Camping Near Monument Valley

 What are some nearby attractions and activities?

-Monument Valley serves as an ideal base for exploring numerous attractions in the region.
-To the west, you can visit Goosenecks State Park for dramatic canyon views, while heading north takes you to the fascinating red rock formations of Arches National Park and Canyonlands National Park.
+Monument Valley serves as an ideal base camp for exploring numerous attractions in the region.
+Just a short drive away, you can visit Goosenecks State Park to witness the spectacular meandering San Juan River, or head to Arches National Park to explore its iconic natural stone formations.
+The nearby town of Kanab offers supplies and amenities for campers.

 What are the camping fees in Monument Valley?

-Camping fees at Monument Valley vary depending on the type of camping experience you choose.
-The primary campground, The View Campground, charges $21 per night for tent sites and $42 per night for Monument Valley RV sites with full hookups.
-These fees include access to the visitor center, modern restrooms, and shower facilities.
+Camping fees at Monument Valley vary depending on your chosen campsite and accommodation type.
+The View Campground, the main camping area, charges $20 per night for tent sites and $30 per night for Monument Valley RV sites with electrical hookups.
+These fees include access to basic amenities like restrooms, showers, and drinking water.

 Top cities in and near Monument Valley